 This attitude has been changing over the last few years as Indian MBA applicants realise that the odds are stacked heavily against them (Read this post –> Indians more likely to be rejected from top b-schools).

-Last year, Harvard Business School invited 50 consulting teams (read related post: best MBA admissions consultants in the world) to its campus.
+Around 2011, Harvard Business School invited 50 consulting teams (read related post: best MBA admissions consultants in the world) to its campus.
 The agenda included more than just a tour around the beautiful campus.
 These MBA consultants also had the opportunity to interact with Dee Leopold (Admissions director, Harvard) and Steve Nelson (executive director of Harvard MBA).
 This was part of a 3-day conference organized by Association of International Graduate Admissions Consultants (AIGAC).
 Other bschools that interacted openly with the MBA admissions consultants were INSEAD, Columbia, New York University (Stern), MIT, Fuqua (Duke), Tuck (Dartmouth), Ross (Michigan).

 This is a huge attitude change.
 Earlier business schools were sceptical about the use of MBA Admission Consultants as there were big concerns about whether they were evaluating the work of a candidate or someone else who was acting as a proxy.
 According to P&Q, “Those concerns have largely fallen by the wayside”.
 Business schools are still cautious about applicants who try to cross the line and use unfair means of gaining an advantage (read our earlier post about MBA applicants rejected for ethical MBA essay writing practices).